 Every country has its radicals, thank goodness, most within a stone’s throw, and if you look, you will find them, like the truth.
 Even radicals can be in love, and feel its pangs, and write about it.
 Di Wu … Continue reading

 … Eden is my youngest student.
 She is 15 and still in high school.
 Like many 15 year olds, Eden is a joy: every moment is something new.
-After reading a poem by Alice Notley called UNTITLED about her youngest … Continue reading
+I showed the class a poem by the poet Alice Notley called … Continue reading

 A poem in English written by someone whose first language isn’t English is often very beautiful with other skin over its bones.
 Like many of my students in China, Nicolas is a scientist.
 He’s going to Paris soon to … Continue reading